Is It Worthwhile Having a Hospital Plan?

 Although the South African public health system is superior to that offered by many other countries, including some first world countries, the fact remains that the system is cumbersome and often inconvenient.

 Luckily, all medical schemes also offer hospital plans.
-These plans are specially designed to make provision for in-hospital treatment.
-They do not cover day-to-day medical expenses and the benefits are limited.
+These plans exist specifically to make provision for in-hospital treatment.
+They do not cover day-to-day medical expenses and have limited benefits.

 The cost of treatment in a private hospital can be prohibitive.
 As a matter of fact, very few South Africans are able to afford such care from their own pockets.